3800-Year-Old Carvings Show Starving City’s Pleas To Water God Were Answered

 3,800 years ago, the people living in what is now called Vichama, Peru carved snakes and human heads into their walls alongside depictions of emaciated people.
 They were starving and dying and hoped a water deity would finally be lenient and send them some rain to let their friends, family, and neighbors survive.

 Last year, wall carvings were located inside of the same structure where the rain representation was found.
 These stretch across a one meter (3.2 feet) high and 2.8 meters (9.2 feet) long adobe wall at the entry point of a ceremonial hall.
-The wall relief depicts four human heads with their eyes-closed and two snakes passing between and around them.
+That wall relief depicts four human heads with their eyes-closed and two snakes passing between and around them.
 These two snakes have their heads pointing at the image of what DW describes as “a humanoid seed symbol that is digging into the soil.”

 The humanoid seed. ( Ministerio de Cultura )

-According to archaeologist Ruth Shady, who leads excavations at the site, the snakes may be representations of a rain-bearing water deity.
-Shady believes the nearby images of starving people suggests the wall carving artists may have created the snakes and human heads at a time when a drought and famine were coming to an end.
+Shady previously stated that the snake carvings found at the site may be representations of a rain-bearing water deity.
+Shady believes the images of starving people suggests the wall carving artists may have created the snakes and human heads at a time when a drought and famine were coming to an end.
 The more recent discovery of the toad figure provides more evidence for this belief.

 Vichama is located 110 kilometers (68 miles) north of Peru's capital, Lima.
 Excavations suggest it was occupied during the Late Archaic period (3000 -1800 BC) and was an agricultural and fishing community.
 It was named after a Pre-Columbian demigod and has been excavated by archaeologists since 2007.